 Students who have declared majors are advised by faculty in that department.
 Contact your academic department to determine specific advisement procedures in your area.
 All academic departments are listed in the directory section of this handbook.

 Those who have not declared a major are advised by faculty volunteers and professional staff in the EXCEL Center.
 Students with Learning Support requirements or College Preparatory Curriculum deficiencies are advised by members of the Learning Support Department.
 Advanced Academy students and joint-enrolled high school students are advised by the Coordinator of the Advanced Academy.
-Honors students may be advised by a member of the Honors Program Committee. eCore students may seek advisement from the eCore Advisor.
+Honors students may be advised by a member of the Honors Program Committee. eCore students (those students taking online core courses that are part of the eCore program) may seek advisement from the eCore Advisor.

 Students should see their advisors prior to registration each semester.
 In fact, most undergraduates are required to see their advisors each registration period in order to remove advising holds and allow them to register.